AdamFurlough/keyboards/qmk/corne/README.md

 # FLASHING INSTRUCTIONS
-* make sure to disconect usb first and allow time to discahrge before disconnecting trrs
+* make sure to disconect usb first and allow time to discharge before disconnecting trrs

 ## compile new firmware
 5. run command to compile